|

 Disclaimer: The information provided here is based on personal experience and research.
 Always consult with a healthcare professional or registered dietitian for personalized advice on breakfast options for gestational diabetes.

-I have mild anemia too, so my dietitian recommended I bump up my intake of meats, seafood, and even fortified cereals to boost my iron levels.
+I have mild anemia, so my dietitian recommended I bump up my intake of meats, seafood, and even fortified cereals to boost my iron levels.

 Everyone’s needs are different.